Powerlearnproject/se-assignment-day-2-git-and-github-DawnKelvin/README.md

 The branch can be deleted after merging the pull requests.
 Click create pull request.
 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+Forking creates a copy of a repository that is independent of the original.
+It is used when proposing changes to an existing project without affecting the original.It is common way to contribute to open source projects.
+It also allows developers to experiment with changes without affecting the origina project.
+The difference between forking and cloning is the location where a fork is created in your GitHub account while a clone is created on your local machine.
+Also, for a fork you have complete control over the copied codebase while for a clone you synchronize with updates made by other developers.
 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?